 Pros of Databox:

-- 70 one-click integrations – Allows you to connect data from popular tools like Salesforce, HubSpot, Facebook Ads, Mailchimp, Shopify, etc.
+- 70 one-click integrations – This allows you to connect data from popular tools like Salesforce, HubSpot, Facebook Ads, Mailchimp, Shopify, etc.

 - Advanced-Data Calculation – This allows you to perform data calculations from multiple sources, including ARPU, LTV, LTV: CAC, ROAS, etc.